What We Work For

 The National Collaborative for Infants and Toddlers (NCIT) is a specialized effort designed to ensure that young children are developmentally on track for school by age three.

-NCIT is composed of 29 communities throughout the US, 10 of which were selected from our Early Childhood Learning and Innovation Network for Communities (EC-LINC) project.
-We will work directly with these 10 communities, equipping them with the tools they need to focus on maternal and child health, family support, and early care and education.
+We work directly with 10 of our Early Childhood Learning and Innovation Network for Communities (EC-LINC) members on prenatal- to-three topics, equipping them with the tools they need to focus on maternal and child health, family support, and early care and education.
 Participants are developing resources to strengthen early childhood systems and are sharing best practices with other cities, counties, and states within EC-LINC and beyond.
 In addition, they are working to drive policies and make the case for public and private investment in core services for infants and toddlers.